Ants and bracket generating distributions in dimension 5 and 6: The rule `each ant moves in a parallel to the line defined by the other two' is not so simple

 So the rank of the derived distribution ${\Db}^1=[{\Db},{\Db}]+\Db$ is \emph{smaller} than 6.
 The velocity distribution $\Db$ for the {rule B} is \emph{not} bracket generating!
 Actually one easilly finds that there is \emph{precisely} one linear relation between the vector fields $(Z_1,Z_2,Z_2,Z_{12},Z_{31},Z_{23})$, namely \be Z_1+Z_2+Z_3+Z_{12}+Z_{31}+Z_{23}=0. \ee This shows that the velocity distribution $\Db$ for the ants moving under {\bf rule B} has the growth vector $(3,5)$.
-The first derived distribution ${\Db}^1$ has rank 5 and is \emph{integrable}!
+The first derived distribution ${\Db}^1$ has rank 5 and is \emph{involutive}!
 The 6-dimensional configuration space $M$ of ants being in a motion obeying {\bf rule B} is foliated by 5-dimensional leaves.
 Once ants are in the configuration belonging to a given 5-dimensional leaf in $M$ they can \emph{not} leave this leaf by moving according {\bf rule B}!
+This system is \emph{non}-controllable: its configuration space splits into 5-dimensional orbits.

 Now the question arises about the function that enumerates the leaves of the foliation of the distribution ${\Db}^1$.
 What is the feature of motion of the ants whose preservation forces the ants to stay on a given leaf?